 Here’s a checklist of things you need to consider when adding voice-over or dubbing to your project:

-Captionmax’s project management teams are more than happy to help you work through these and all of the other facets to be considered when scoping your content localization project.
+As you can imagine, there are a lot of moving parts and decisions to be made when bringing your content from one locale to another.
+That’s where Captionmax can step in: our project management teams are more than happy to help you work through these and all of the other facets to be considered when scoping your content localization project.
+Whether you require UN Style voice-over or a hand-picked cast of dubbing talent, we’ll work with you to bring your content worldwide.